bcgov/lngcanada-public/README.md

 # OpenShift Build and Deployment

-For dev, test, and prod builds on OpenShift/Jenkins see [openshift/README.md](https://github.com/bcgov/nrts-prc-public/blob/master/openshift/README.md) for detailed instructions on how to setup in an OpenShift environment using nginx.
+For dev, test, and prod builds on OpenShift/Jenkins see [openshift/README.md](https://github.com/bcgov/lngcanada-public/blob/master/openshift/README.md) for detailed instructions on how to setup in an OpenShift environment using nginx.

 # How to Contribute

 Create pull requests against the `master` branch.

-# TODO
-Add webhook to github [here](https://github.com/bcgov/lngcanada-public/settings/hooks).
-The content type should be `application/json` and the url is `https://console.pathfinder.gov.bc.ca:8443/apis/build.openshift.io/v1/namespaces/qf32cm-dev/buildconfigs/lng-canada/webhooks/79c0a23cce0e69fe/github`.